 Tech Writer Case Study: Standard Operating Procedures

-Hiring a tech writer saves time, reduces cost, and frees critical design team members to do tasks like product development.
+Hiring a tech writer saves companies valuable time, reduces costs, and frees availability for critical design team members to do more tasks like product development.

 For example, this case study details a project in which Essential Data’s technical writers developed detailed Standard Operating Procedures for seven unique manufacturing machines at an aerospace manufacturing company.